-This suggestion is a real surprise to me.
-I know I’ve used “external brain” before in describing the support required for a person with FASD.
-What’s the thinking behind removing “external brain” from FASD language?
+This suggestion was a real surprise to me when I read it.
+External brain was the term used before in describing “what you had to be” to support a person with FASD.
+What was the thinking behind removing “external brain” from FASD language?

 The term external brain was created many years ago to give people an understanding that someone with FASD may require coaching at times to help with certain brain functions, like memory or problem solving.
 However, it has since been rejected by some as offensive because it implies that they need a whole new brain to be “normal”.
 A support person is a more accurate and neutral term. ~ Looking After Each Other Project